Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: Experiment

-\subsubsection{Effect of Different Number of Consecutive Input Frames on the Performance of the Algorithm}
+\subsubsection{Effect of Different Number of Consecutive Input Frames on the Performance of the Algorithm.}

 We design test experiments with different numbers of consecutive frame inputs to evaluate the impact on the detection accuracy and efficiency of the proposed method.
-Specifically, there are three consecutive frames of input, five consecutive frames of input, seven consecutive frames of input, etc. In theory, with the increase in the number of consecutive frames, the motion information of the moving object will be gradually enriched, and the detection accuracy of the algorithm will be gradually improved, but its running time will also increase accordingly.
+Specifically, there are three consecutive frames of input, five consecutive frames of input, seven consecutive frames of input, etc. Theoretically, with the increase in the number of consecutive frames, the motion information of the flying bird object will be gradually enriched.
+However, the motion range of the flying bird object will also increase, and the difficulty of feature aggregation will also increase.
+Therefore, as the number of consecutive frames increases, the detection accuracy of the algorithm should be a process of first rising and then falling.
+Meanwhile, as the number of consecutive frames increases, the algorithm's running time will increase accordingly.
 The algorithm's detection performance test results are shown in TABLE \ref{tab:Effect_Diff_NUM} (the motion amount parameter ${\sigma}_{mov}$ is set to 4.0).
-The experimental results show that the running speed of the algorithm is the fastest when three consecutive frames are input, and the detection accuracy is the highest when seven consecutive frames are input.
-When the input is five consecutive frames, the speed and accuracy can have a good trade-off ($\text{AP}_{50}$ reaches 87.43\%, and the running time is 0.12s).
+The experimental results show that the algorithm has the fastest running speed but the lowest detection accuracy when input is input for three consecutive frames.
+The detection accuracy and running time are better when the input is for five consecutive frames.
+Therefore, five consecutive frames of input are used in our algorithm.